-The advent of healthcare IoT has brought forth many of the previously irrelevant security concerns.
-Globally, the large-scale IoT adoption resulted in a surge in IoT malware attacks by 215.7% during 2018, and a 5% increase in the number of attacks in 2019.
+The advent of healthcare IoT solutions has brought forth many of the previously irrelevant security issues in the IoT itself.
+Globally, the large-scale Internet of Things adoption resulted in a surge in IoT malware attacks by 215.7% during 2018, and a 5% increase in the number of attacks in 2019.
 This means over 32 million attacks per year: a disturbing figure, that healthcare device vendors should not overlook.

 Connected to the Internet, each IoT device is a potential security loophole.
 Their exposure to hacker attacks can lead to the disclosure of patients’ personal information, disrupting the works of other systems, and, most importantly, undermining patients’ personal safety.
-In this blog, we will talk about the best practices for ensuring IoT security in healthcare and share our experience on how to protect your IT system and patients’ data from perpetrators.
+In this blog, we will talk about the best practices for securing healthcare IoT in development and share our experiences on how to protect your IT system and patients’ data from perpetrators.

 The IoT data-driven analytics is beneficial for medical providers’ management.
 Managers make more accurate decisions based on up-to-date information gathered from devices.
 The healthcare industry uses the IoT in several domains.
-Check more insights on IoT in healthcare examples.
+Check more insights on IoT in healthcare examples, and further, how to secure the IoT.
 Medical facilities apply innovative technologies in such cases:

 1. Supply chain management